facebookresearch/hydra/website/docs/advanced/search_path.md

 <ExampleGithubLink text="ExampleSearchPathPlugin" to="examples/plugins/example_searchpath_plugin/"/>

-If you do not have control of the primary config file but still want to provide configurations to the end users, you can choose to create a `SearchPathPlugin`.
-Hydra auto discovers all the Plugins that's created under a `hydra_plugins` package.
-A `SearchPathPlugin` serves the purpose of adding to Hydra's config search path.
+Framework authors may want to add their configs to the search path automatically once their package is installed, eliminating the need for any actions from the users.
-For more details, please check the example plugin linked above.
+This can be achieved using a `SearchPathPlugin`.
+Check the example plugin linked above for more details.